-Can the ACL heal on its own?
+Can the torn ACL heal on its own?

 In all patients, whether they are adults or kids who haven’t finished growing, a complete tear of the ligament does not heal on its own.
 One exception could be a tibial spine avulsion.
 This is a variant of an ACL ligament injury.
 The bony attachment of the ACL is pulled off the top of the tibia instead of the ligament itself tearing.
 Nondisplaced tibial spine avulsions can heal without surgery.

-Does a child need to have surgery?
+Does a child need to have surgery for a torn ACL?

 A knee without a functioning ACL is often unstable.
 The child’s knee often gives way or buckles with physical activities like playing sports.
 The surgeon performs an ACL reconstruction, replacing or creating a new ligament in order to stabilize the knee.
 Theoretically a young patient could try to modify activities and/or wear a knee brace to avoid surgery until he or she is older and finished growing.
 Decreased ability to play often makes this option less appealing for kids and their parents.
 Plus, recent research has shown increased rates of secondary damage to the meniscus and articular cartilage in kids who delayed ACL reconstruction.